alexesprit/shieldsio-vlang/README.md

 #### URL format

-The format of URL is the following: `https://shieldsio-vlang.vercel.app/api/vmod/owner/repo`, where
+The format of URL is the following: `https://shieldsio-vlang.vercel.app/api/vmod/:owner/:repo/:ref`, where

 -   `owner` is your name on GitHub
 -   `repo` is your repository name on GitHub
+-   (optional) `ref` is any valid git ref (branch, commit, or tag)

 #### Example